StackExchange/blackbox/README.md

 Suppose you have a VCS repository (i.e. a Git or Mercurial repo) and certain files contain secrets such as passwords or SSL private keys.
 Often people just store such files "and hope that nobody finds them in the repo".
-That's not safe
+That's not safe.

-With BlackBox, those files are stored encrypted using Gnu Privacy Guard (GPG).
+With BlackBox, those files are stored encrypted using GPG.
 Access to the VCS repo without also having the right GPG keys makes it worthless to have the files.
 As long as you keep your GPG keys safe, you don't have to worry about storing your VCS repo on an untrusted server.
 Heck, even if you trust your server, now you don't have to trust